topasmc/topas-docs/parameters/scoring/volume.rst

-EnergyFluence           sum of step lengths times energy divided by volume StepCount               counting number of Geant4 steps in the volume OpticalPhotonCount      fills an ntuple with information about optical photons seen in volume Charge                  counting method described below EffectiveCharge         counting method described below ProtonLET               various methods described below
+EnergyFluence           sum of step lengths times energy divided by volume StepCount               counting number of Geant4 steps in the volume OpticalPhotonCount      fills an ntuple with information about optical photons seen in volume OriginCount		counts how many particles originate in a given component Charge                  counting method described below EffectiveCharge         counting method described below ProtonLET               various methods described below